 How does a gas mixer produce the mixed gas?
 The answer: it depends on the gas mixing technology that is used.
 Four different ways to mix gases are common:

 - By means of mass flow controllers (MFC)

 Mixing with mechanical mixing valve

 Mechanical gas mixing valves are available in two versions: as a metering valve or as a proportional valve.
 Ideal for 2-gas mixtures are proportional valves.
 These have two gas inlets and one gas outlet.
 Inside the valve is a combination of a piston and orifices.
 When the valve is turned, the flow rate of one gas is increased by the piston and the flow rate of the other gas is simultaneously reduced proportionally.
 In this way, the desired gas mixture is formed at the outlet of the proportional valve.
-With 3 or more gases, simpler mechanical metering valves are used.
+With 3 or more gases, you use simpler mechanical metering valves.
 For each gas one valve is necessary.
 Inside again work a piston and an orifice.
 Depending on the valve rotation, the piston opens or closes the orifice and allows more or less gas flow.
 By adjusting the individual valves results the required mixture.

 Mixing with electric mixing valve

 In principle, electrical mixing valves are the same components as mechanical mixing valves.
 For 2-gas mixtures, a proportional valve is used, which simultaneously modifies the flow of two gases.
 With more than two gases, you have a separate valve for each gas.
 In both cases, a piston closes or opens an orifice and thus regulates the amount of gas flowing through it.
 Unlike purely mechanical valves, the valve position is not changed manually, but with the help of electric motors.
 An electronic control operates the electric motors.